DomVinyard/react-remember/readme.md

 ## Save to URL

-The url parameter will store the state in the url.
+The `url` prop will store the state in the url rather than localstorage.

 ```js
 <Rememberer url>...</Rememberer>